Frequently Asked Questions

 - What if my student gets sick?

-Student Health Service is here to help each student obtain and preserve his or her optimal level of physical, mental and spiritual well-being
+Student Health is here to help each student obtain and preserve his or her optimal level of physical, mental and spiritual well-being

 Psychological Services offers a wide range of services to help make students' college years more satisfying, rewarding and productive.